armandhrubo/Choretime/README.md

 # PURPOSE

-To make lives more convenient with simplicity.
+To ease the congestion of amenity usages at dormitory with an appointment system.

 # PLANNING PROCESS